 “You’ll have to excuse her,” she said, flipping her hair.
 “She’s a little senile.”
 She twirled around and guided them further inside.
 The building was completely bare, its only adornment the glazed wood floor.
 Its single piece of furniture was a long table, which held name cards, a camera, and an open binder.
 The woman sat at the table and picked up a pen next to the binder.

-“If everyone can line up here, I’ll get you signed in,” she called.
+“If everyone can line up here, I’ll get you registered,” she said.

 He swung around to face the circus man behind him.
 “Are you hurt?” he asked.
 The man stared at him quizzically.
 Then, recognizing that the question was a legitimate one, he began examining himself just as Willis had.